jwmiller5/Compliance/compliance/assurance/assurance-create-data-classification-framework.md

 ## Pain points in creating a data classification framework

 Data classification efforts are by nature wide-reaching, touching nearly every business function within an enterprise.
 Because of this broad scope and the complexity of managing content in modern digital environments, companies often face challenges in knowing where to start, how to manage a successful implementation, and how to measure their progress.
-Common pain points include:
+Common pain points often include:

 - Designing a robust and easy-to-understand data classification framework, including determining classification levels and associated security controls.
 - Developing an implementation plan that includes confirming the appropriate technology solution, aligning the plan to existing business processes, and identifying impact to the workforce.